A Solitary Sandpiper at Lower Reesor Pond in Toronto

 monarch butterflies mating at lower reesor pond - toronto 4

-What a sad summer it was here in Toronto, Ontario in 2014, because Monarch Butterflies (Danaus plexippus) were conspicuous by their absence.
-Bob and I had been monitoring sightings posted by nature lovers on Facebook, and websites such as The Insects and Arachnids of Ontario, The Weather Network, and Butterflies and Moths of North America.
-We were not the only people discouraged by the poor showing of these beautiful insects so far this year.
+What a sad summer it was here in Toronto, Ontario, Canada, in 2014, because Monarch Butterflies were conspicuous by their absence.
+Bob and I had been monitoring sightings posted by nature lovers on Facebook, and websites such as The Insects and Arachnids of Ontario, and Butterflies and Moths of North America.
+We were not the only people discouraged by the poor showing of these beautiful insects so far that year.
 Read more

 Sunchokes growing wild at Lower Reesor Pond in Toronto